 Tutorials One-to-one or group session via Skype or web-conferencing (or telephone) with the Academic Tutor or Academic Advisor.
 Tutorials can be a chance for students to ask specific questions, or for a more general discussion around a topic.
-Digital learning and Students are expected to engage with the full extent of online digital literacy resources, tasks, and opportunities for interaction/collaboration.
-Supported, Tasks are set that require students to conduct research or independent study carry out a learning activity on their own.
+Digital learning and digital literacy Students are expected to engage with the full extent of online resources, tasks, and opportunities for interaction/collaboration.
+Supported, independent study Tasks are set that require students to conduct research or carry out a learning activity on their own.
 A learning object (digital commentary, video, blog, etc.) might be produced.
-Practice-based, Learning 'conversations' initiated by and with other students informal learning either through their local professional community or through communities informal social media, such as Twitter and Facebook.
-Supervision Students undertaking the dissertation module will be allocated a supervisor, who will oversee the progress of the student through a mutually agreed schedule of independent research and writing.
-Professional Students take part in activities to identify their professional development development needs, contributing towards the creation of an planning action plan to achieve stated personal and career related objectives. development Students take part in activities to identify their professional development needs, contributing towards the creation of an action plan to achieve stated personal and career related appropriate resources to do so.
-As a programme solely delivered through distance learning, digital materials and pedagogies are used extensively which, together with critical reflection (individually and with peers), ensure that learning is enhanced in ways that are appropriate for the programme level and content.
+Practice-based, informal learning communities Supervision Learning 'conversations' initiated by and with other students either through their local professional community or through informal social media, such as Twitter and Facebook.
+Students undertaking the dissertation module will be allocated a supervisor, who will oversee the progress of the student through a mutually agreed schedule of independent research and writing.
+Professional development planning Students take part in activities to identify their professional development needs, contributing towards the creation of an action plan to achieve stated personal and career related objectives.